 - Are bed linens and towels provided?

 Mathcamp always provides pillows and blankets.
 Camp provides pillows and blankets.
-In 2017, students should bring bed sheets, pillowcases, and towels.
-The beds at UPS are twin extra long; if you have x-long fitted sheets, then bring them.
+In 2017, students should bring their own bed sheets, pillowcases, and towels.
+The beds at UPS are twin extra long; if you already have x-long fitted sheets, then bring them.
 Regular twin sheets will work, too (so you don't have to go out and buy new sheets to come to Mathcamp).

 - Can I go to church/mosque/temple on the weekend?